South Carolina Duragesic Pain Patch Lawyer Delivers Results For Injury Victims

 Fentanyl patches (Durogesic/Duragesic) are for use in chronic pain management.
 The patches work by releasing fentanyl into body fats, which then slowly release the drug into the blood stream over 48 to 72 hours, allowing for long lasting relief from pain.
 Fentanyl patches are available in five patch sizes.
 The size of the patch determines the dosage, since the skin absorption rate is generally constant at skin temperature.
 Rate of absorption is dependent on a number of factors including body temperature, skin type, amount of body fat, and placement of the patch.

-The South Carolina injury attorneys at McGowan, Hood & Felder, LLC have made a mission out of protecting injured consumers and are now pursuing cases involving all manufacturers of Duragesic (fentanyl) pain patches.
+The South Carolina danger drug and medical device attorneys at McGowan, Hood & Felder, LLC have made a mission out of protecting injured consumers and are now pursuing cases involving all manufacturers of Duragesic (fentanyl) pain patches.
 If you know of anyone who may have suffered personal injuries or death because of using any brand of a Duragesic (fentanyl) pain patch, contact our South Carolina injury lawyers immediately for a free consultation.